-Try rebooting the router and reset all of its locations.
+Try rebooting the router and resetting all of its locations.
 If that does not help you, try changing security settings to see if that works.

 Solution 7: Quick Turn On / Off

-This is another solution that might work for you: unplug the router, turn it off and on for a few seconds, and plug it back in.
-This has solved many cases for people who have been unable to connect their TV to WiFi.
+Another solution might work for you: unplug the router, turn it off and on for a few seconds, and plug it back in.
+This has solved many cases of people being unable to connect their TV to WiFi.

 In most cases, this solution works and helps you resolve the problem.
 If it does not work for you, try turning off your router for a few minutes and then turning it back on again.
 This will revert all settings to their defaults, so you can try changing them and see if that helps you.

-Sometimes routers can get stuck in a reboot loop; it keeps turning on and off again.
-If this happens to your router, then it is a sign that there might be a hardware problem, and you will have to contact the router’s manufacturer.
+Sometimes routers can get stuck in a reboot loop; it keeps turning on and off.
+If this happens to your router, it is a sign that there might be a hardware problem, and you must contact the router’s manufacturer.

 Solution 8: Check the Wires That Connect TV to Router

 Another common problem that causes this issue is the faulty network cable.
 Make sure you use compatible cables known to work with your TV.
-Also, make sure you are using the right cable for connection between router and TV, which is usually a cat 6 cable to provide maximum speed and flawless connection.
+Also, make sure you use the right cable to connect the router and TV, usually a Cat 6 cable to provide maximum speed and flawless connection.